 Please note that to pass this course, a student is required to:

-- Attend 3/4 or more of the class sessions during the semester. - Attend 3/4 or more of the scheduled colloquiums during this semester. - Participate in an exit interview (either on-line or face-to-face). - Participate in the physics knowledge assessment exam.
+- Attend 3/4 or more of the scheduled class sessions during the semester. - Attend 3/4 or more of the scheduled colloquiums during this semester. - Participate in physics knowledge assessment exams that are given.

 TABLE II Timeline - Fall semester